tomjenningss/deploying-and-packaging-applications/README.md

 `mvn liberty:package -Dinclude=runnable`

 To run the JAR, first stop the server if it’s running.
-Then, navigate to the `target` directory and run the `java -jar` command:
+Then, navigate to the `target` directory:

 `cd target`

-Package guide-getting-started into a Java Archive:
+And run the `java -jar` command:

 `java -jar guide-getting-started.jar`